salesforce/cloud-guardrails/README.md

 # Install via pip
 pip3 install cloud-guardrails --user

-# Generate files for Guardrails that do not require parameters
+# Generate Terraform for security guardrails that do not require parameters, in audit mode only
 cloud-guardrails generate-terraform --no-params --subscription example
+# Generate Terraform to prevent insecure resources from being created
+cloud-guardrails generate-terraform --no-params --subscription example --enforce

 # Log into Azure and set your subscription
 az login